wtliao/FairNN/README.md

 # FairNN
-This code repo is for our work "FairNN Conjoint Learning of Fair Representations for Fair Decisions" that has been accepted by [DS 2020](https://arxiv.org/abs/2004.02173).
+This code repo is for our work "FairNN Conjoint Learning of Fair Representations for Fair Decisions" that has been accepted by [Discovery Science 2020](https://arxiv.org/abs/2004.02173).
 This project is in the cooperation between Institut für Informationsverarbeitung ([TNT](http://www.tnt.uni-hannover.de/)), Leibniz University Hannover, Germany, and [L3S](https://www.l3s.de/en) research center Hannover, Germany.
 The work is supported by BIAS (Bias and Discrimination in Big Data and Algorithmic Processing.
 Philosophical Assessments, Legal Dimensions, and Technical
 Solutions) a project funded by the Volkswagen Foundation within the initiative AI and the Society of the Future for which the last authors are Principal Investigators.